 Wet sand can be telltale sand, especially after high tide.
 If you look for areas of wind or water erosion, dips in the sand, or areas where shells collect, those can point to lucrative finds.
 Wet sand at saltwater beaches increases the impact of mineralization.
 Wet sand in freshwater, not so much.

 Black sand is more magnetic.
 It’s more likely to be found near areas of past volcanic activity or heavy mineralization.
 Unlike the tan or white sand found elsewhere, black sand has magnetite mixed in.
 This gives the sand a black or grey color and its iron oxide content is what makes the sand magnetic to a degree that metal detectors don’t do well.
 A multi-frequency detector can improve performance in black sand.

 - As annoying as black sand can be, since it’s heavier than normal sand, you may see it collect in waves or stripes due to wave or wind action.
 Heavier objects like coins may be found in those stripes as well.

 Successful treasure hunters, archaeologists, and recovery teams are methodical in their searches.
 Metal detectorists should be, too.
 It’s not hard for you to visualize an area and break it down into a grid.
 Cover the grid by going back and forth, like you would when mowing the lawn.
 Try to overlap your swaths.

 Another popular method is to zig-zag the search area, then reverse and repeat or move to a different area and zig zag again.

-A third pattern is really useful in sand.
-A spiral pattern, centered on a good target, covers a lot of nearby area.
+A third pattern is really useful in the sand.
+A spiral pattern, centered on a good target, covers a lot of nearby areas.
 Drag your handled scoop behind you and trace the spiral to make the pattern most effective.